-When it comes to picking out the best mouse for your own particular setup, you don't want to get it wrong: you're going to be spending a lot of time pointing and clicking with it after all, so you need something that feels right and works well.
+When it comes to picking out the best mouse for your own particular setup in 2022 you don't want to get it wrong: you're going to be spending a lot of time pointing and clicking with it after all, so you need something that feels right and works well.

 Just like in our best office chairs, best keyboards and best SSDs buying guides, this comprehensive best mouse guide is here to narrow down your options and save you some time in picking the perfect pointing device.
 We've listed all the mice for Windows and macOS that are currently impressing us, together with key specs and features you need to know about so that you can compare them against each other.